dvajs/dva-docs/v1/en-us/getting-started.md

 > Remember `count` and `dispatch` props used in the Component before?
 Where are them come from?

-After defined Model and Component, we need to connect them together.
+After define Model and Component, we need to connect them together.
 After connect, Component can use the data from Model, and Model can receive actions dispatched from Component.

 In this task, we only need to bind `count` .